-Many debate the environmental benefits of electric cars considering their electricity supply comes from power plants driven by fossil fuels.
-But scientists in United States and China have pointed out the hidden benefits of such vehicles that could prove beneficial in combating urban heat problem.
+Many debates the environmental benefits of electric cars considering their electricity supply comes from power plants driven by fossil fuels.
+But scientists in the United States and China have pointed out the hidden benefits of such vehicles that could prove beneficial in combating urban heat problems.

 Urban heat island is a phenomenon when gas-operated vehicles contribute to carbon emissions.
 The city temperatures soar due to heat generated by traffic and air conditioners and by warmth stored in the roads during the day, which is released in the night.
 A surge is seen in this trend in summers when a heatwave adds to the discomfort and heat stress.

 A study led by Professor Canbing Li at Michigan State University in East Lansing found that using electric cars could alleviate this effect.
 Since EVs release only 20% of the heat that gasoline produces, trading them gas vehicles could reduce the temperature in the city and in turn the usage of air conditioners.